TriumphLLC/Blend4Web/deploy/doc/en/_sources/node_materials.txt

    :align: center
    :width: 100%

 As a rule it is used for normal mapping.
 Blender’s node materials do not support a tangent space of coordinates.
-Therefore the only possible method to display normal maps in the viewport correctly is their usage inside the ``Material`` nodes.
+Therefore, the only possible method to display normal maps in the viewport correctly is their usage inside the ``Material`` nodes.

 Input Parameters
 ................